 The YA staff also selects materials appropriate for teens that are located in the adult nonfiction collection, Reference Room and Media Services Department.
 Teens are expected to make full use of the Library’s extensive holdings as well as the services of the Computer Center.
 Teens are also welcome to choose DVDs, CDs, ebooks and audio-books from the Library’s Media collection.

 The Young Adult department is also responsible for the Library’s teen web site, TeenSpace.
 The site features links (related to homework help, college and careers, reading and more) that have been reviewed and selected by the Young Adult librarians.

 Programs: The Young Adult department offers a variety of programs of interest to teens.
 Most popular is our annual babysitting workshop offered each fall.
-Teens who attend all four sessions are eligible for inclusion of the Library’s babysitter list, which Port adults are welcome to consult.
 The department also sponsors occasional films, a summer reading club, and activities related to Teen Read Week.
-We have also offered cooking and craft workshops, Mystery Weekends, Science Fiction Festivals, college information programs, study skills workshops, and more, all specifically targeted to this age group.
+We have also offered cooking and craft workshops, college information programs, study skills workshops, and more, all specifically targeted to this age group.
 Suggestions from teens are always welcome.

 We invite teens in grades 7-12 to join our TeVo (Teen Volunteer) program.
 Based on their skills and interests teens will be matched with particular jobs in the library as they become available.
 Being a teen volunteer may not result in regularly scheduled weekly hours.
 Contact TeenSpace for further information.